amed211/Zozan/README.md

 Zozan.exe blocks commands.
 Zozan2DG.exe encrypts your data with AES, keeping your private files secure, and also acts as a file explorer, allowing only you to view your encrypted data within the folder

 WARNING: The encryption algorithm isn't working as intended yet; do not use it outside of test purposes.
 The program is a beta version and still has deficiencies and bugs.
+All encryption errors are due to the OK.zoz file.
+DO NOT DELETE OR MODIFY THE FILE.